marick/mockery_extras/how_mockery_works.md

 `Process.get/2` and `Process.put/2`.
-I also changed the name from `Mockery.MockableModule` to `:__mockery_module_stack` because I think the latter is clearer and because there's not actually a module named `Mockery.MockableModule - its just used as a likely-to-be-unique atom.
+I also changed the name from `Mockery.MockableModule` to `:__mockery_module_stack` because I think the latter is clearer and because there's not actually a module named `Mockery.MockableModule` - it's just used as a likely-to-be-unique atom.

 The above explains why you get a strange error message if you leave